rwieruch/blog_robinwieruch_content/react-hooks.md

 <hr class="section-divider">

 Checkout the official {{% a_blank "FAQ" "https://reactjs.org/docs/hooks-faq.html" %}} and {{% a_blank "Rules" "https://reactjs.org/docs/hooks-rules.html" %}} for hooks in React's documentation to learn more about their fine-grained behaviour.
 In addition, you can checkout {{% a_blank "all officially available React Hooks" "https://reactjs.org/docs/hooks-reference.html" %}} too.

+For everyone who is still concerned about React Hooks: Give them a shot yourself.
+Implement a couple of React function components with state and side-effects.
+I had to do it myself to understand how they work and to feel comfortable with them.
+And I must say it feels pretty great to use them.